 Compared to other industries, capital markets are highly regulated and require tight security and compliance.
 Whether your firm is in venture capital, private equity, investment banking, or commercial real estate, your CRM must actively prevent breaches of private and public information—all while providing transparency across your company.
 It’s also important to look closely at the security features of the CRMs you’re considering to ensure they meet the relevant industry requirements.

 For most capital markets firms, enterprise-grade security with SOC 2 and GDPR compliance is a must-have—and standard CRMs can fall short.
 Affinity is one CRM that meets stringent global standards and regularly works with independent experts to verify the controls in place.

 Compliance and security requirements for capital markets firms are not to be considered lightly.
 Security, compliance, and data governance must cover contact information, investor reporting, communications with stakeholders, tracked deals, and fundraising activity.
 Only a CRM designed for capital markets can deliver on these needs.

 Focus on relationships—not managing financial services software

-Let your CRM do the work.
 A modern CRM platform purpose-built for the business processes of capital markets can help your firm boost performance across departments and teams—from sales to research to operations.
 It lets you focus on client relationships and making deals instead of manually inputting customer data and chasing down information.